Michigan Tech Winter Carnival began back in 1922, when the Student Organization presented

-This circus theme continued for the next two years, and while a far cry from the internationally
+This circus theme continued for the next two years, and while a far cry from the internationally known

-was decided to make Ice Carnival an annual event.
+to make Ice Carnival an annual event.

 In an effort to gain publicity for the school and raise money for the Student Organization,